2023 Solar Incentives Guide for Waxhaw, NC - Tax Credits & Rebates

 4. between the dates specified by a particular incentive.

-Specific incentives, including those run by the North Carolina government or by your county/municipality, may have additional qualifications.
-Speak with your local Waxhaw solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including ones handled by the North Carolina government or by your county/municipality, sometimes have additional qualifications.
+Speak with your local Waxhaw solar installer to find out what incentives your project may qualify for.

-To find the top solar panel installers near you, read our article on Waxhaw's top solar panel companies.
+To find the best solar panel installer in your area, check out our guide to Waxhaw's best solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.